ramzibou0735/aerial-autonomy-stack/README.md

     Or
     ros2 topic pub --rate 10 --times 50 /mavros/setpoint_velocity/cmd_vel_unstamped geometry_msgs/msg/Twist '{linear: {x: 2.0, y: 0.0, z: 0.0}}' # LOCAL FRAME

-- Fix bug: ArduPilot quad orbit does not work as expected when coming from within the orbit itself
-- Clean up ArdupilotInterface, possibly using a template or macro
-- Implement do_abort for ArdupilotInterface
-- Improve pre-flight checks for ArduPilot takeoff action
+- Double check mutex and sleep use in px4_interface and ardupilot_interface (especially new reads in actions)

 - Determine how to inteactively send rates, attitude, trajectory, velocity, acceleration references for Offboard/Guided modes
 - Create and implement vision/control node

 - Create interfaces table

-- Double check mutex and sleep use in px4_interface and ardupilot_interface (especially new reads in actions)

 - Before release, make sure that for all maps, all vehicles, a simple autonomous takeoff example works with up to 3 vehicles with sensors
 - Remove PX4 MPC acceleration limit